Mesalamine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a history of heart disease (such as myocarditis or pericarditis), or a stomach problem called pyloric stenosis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a history of heart disease (such as myocarditis or pericarditis), or stomach problems (such as blockage, pyloric stenosis).
+Tell your doctor if you had an allergic reaction to sulfasalazine.

 - The Apriso? extended-release capsules contain aspartame, which may be a problem for people who have phenylketonuria (PKU).
-Tell your doctor if you have PKU before taking these capsules.
+Tell your doctor if you have PKU before you take these capsules.

 Possible Side Effects While Using This Medicine